mfractor/mfractor.github.io/docs/xamarin-forms/analysis.md

 *Use the Xaml analyser to spend less time debugging and see Xaml errors in-editor*

 ##Introduction
 It's common that xaml issues in Xamarin.Forms applications are undetected until runtime or worse, when sent out to a client.
-Mractor solves this by detecting Xaml issues *immediately* and then marking them inside the xaml editor with a concise error message.
+MFractor solves this by detecting Xaml issues *immediately* and then marking them inside the xaml editor with a concise error message.

 Bye bye Xaml bugs! 👋

 ##Under The Hood

-Let's take a look at the
+Let's take a look at what happens "under the hood" in MFractor when you open a Xaml document:

 ![xaml analysis flow](/img/forms/xaml-analysis-flow.png)